CamelotEstate/camelot-estate/content/pages/the-estate.md

     quote: |+
       # **The Estate**

-    title: >-
-      Camelot Estate is your opportunity to own a home.
-Located in the northern suburbs on the border of Kraaifontein and Durbanville, in Cape Town.
+    title: ' Located in the northern suburbs on the border of Kraaifontein and Durbanville, in Cape Town.'
     backgroundImage:
       url: /images/entrance.jpg
       altText: Camelot Estate Front Entrance